-Plastron Length (cm).
-The plastron is measured on the midline from the anterior edge of the intergular scutes to the posterior edge of the anal scutes using the tree calipers (Fig. 1C).
+PLASTRON LENGTH.
+The plastron is measured on the midline from the anterior edge of the intergular scutes to the posterior edge of the anal scutes using the tree calipers (Fig. 1B).
 Usually there are no extra scales at the anterior end of the plastron but there are often one to three small round scales at the junction between the anal scutes and the skin.
-These small scales are ignored and the plastron is measured to the end of the bone where it is covered by the anal scales (Fig. 1C, D).
-This measurement is taken three times; later an average will be taken.
+These small scales are ignored and the plastron is measured to the end of the bone where it is covered by the anal scales (Fig. 1B, C).

-Straight Carapace Width (cm).
-Straight carapace width is measured with the tree calipers at the widest point across the carapace (Figure 1-C, page 12).
+STRAIGHT CARAPACE WIDTH.
+Straight carapace width is measured with the tree calipers at the widest point across the carapace (Figure 1B, page 14).
 It should be measured with the turtle on its back and the person standing squarely behind the turtle, perpendicular to the turtle's midline.
-Care must be taken that the very tips of the calipers are in contact with the edge of the shell.
+Again, care must be taken that the very tips of the calipers are in contact with the edge of the shell.
 The measurement bar of the calipers must be parallel to the surface of the plastron and at right angles to the midline of the turtle.
 It is helpful to use the scales on either edge of the shell as a guide to be certain that you are measuring straight across the shell.
 This will not work for turtles with irregularly arranged marginal scales.

-Plastron-to-Cloaca (cm) and Plastron-to-Tail-Tip (cm).
-Two tail measurements are taken with the turtle on its carapace; a third is calculated later using these two measurements (Figure 1-D on page 12).
+TAIL MEASUREMENTS.
+Two tail measurements are taken with the turtle on its carapace; a third is calculated later using these two measurements (Figure 1C on page 14).
 These two measurements are made at the same time with a soft measuring tape.
 Taking these measurements accurately requires two persons working together.
 One person places the origin of the tape at the end of the anal scutes and stretches it towards the tip of the tail, in line with the midline of the plastron.
 The second person holds the tail in such a way that both the cloaca and the tail tip are visible.
 When the tail is relaxed and fully extended posteriorly from the plastron, in the same plane as the plastron, the tape is stretched out for the length of the tail.
-Then both the distance from the plastron to the anterior edge of the cloaca (Plastron-To-Cloaca) and from the plastron to the distal tip of the tail (Plastron-To-Tail-Tip) can be measured and reported to the data recorder.
+Then both the distance from the plastron to the anterior edge of the cloaca (Plastron-To-Cloaca) and from the plastron to the distal tip of the tail (Plastron-To-Tail Tip) can be measured and reported to the data recorder.

-Straight Carapace Length (notch-to-notch in cm).
+STRAIGHT CARAPACE LENGTH.
 Straight carapace length is measured with the tree calipers.
-It is the straight-line distance in centimeters (to the nearest tenth) between the center (midline) of the nuchal scale along its anterior edge to the posterior edge of the shell at the point where the two 12th marginal scales meet on the midline (Figures 1-A, -B, -E, page 12).
-Care must be taken that the very tips of the calipers are at the points between what is being measured (Figure 1-E, page 12) for this and all measurements made with the calipers.
+It is the straight-line distance in centimeters (to the nearest tenth) between the center (midline) of the nuchal scale along its anterior edge to the posterior edge of the shell at the point where the two 12th marginal scales meet on the midline (Figures 1A and 1D, page 14).
+Care must be taken that the very tips of the calipers are at the points between what is being measured (Figure 1E, page 14) for this and all measurements made with the calipers.
 This way one can be certain that the measurement bar of the calipers is exactly parallel to the line being measured.
-This measurement is also taken three times.